aspect-build/rules_go/docs/go/core/examples.md

 ### go_test

-To write an internal test, reference the library being tested with the :param:`embed` instead of :param:`deps`.
+To write an internal test, reference the library being tested with the `embed` instead of `deps`.
 This will compile the test sources into the same package as the library sources.

 #### Internal test example